qoderpurnanand/Swan-Documentation/Systems/BankNifty Straddles/readme.md

 ### 1. Delta Optimisations
   - Optimised for 5-50 delta
   - No trend was seen, 30 and 40 delta had the best results.
-  - We chose a range of 15-50 delta.
+  - We chose a range of 15-50 delta, as it did not diminish the results and it made sense to be covered against most market movement.
 ### 2. SL and Profit Target optimisation
-- Based on % of premium Collected or lost.
+- Based on percent of premium Collected or lost.
 - These did not add any value to the system.
 ### 3. Opening Day optimisations
 #### - Weekly - Optimised for opening on Thursday, Friday, Monday, Tuesday and Wednesday; all squaring off on Expiry.
 -  - Monday and Tuesday opening had the best results; Thursday had the poorest results.
--  - We chose to open a combination of Monday,Tuesday and Wednesday opening day.
+-  - We chose to open a combination of Monday,Tuesday and Wednesday opening day as Thursday increased the drawdowns.
 #### - Monthly - Optimised for opening on Friday,Monday; all squaring off on Expiry
 -   - Opening on Monday had similar returns but reduced the Drawdown.
 ### 4. Adjustments - Delta